Saint Lucia officially reopened for tourism on June 4, 2020.

 Since reopening in June, St. Lucia has updated their entry requirements.
 The most important updates are:

-1– Effective from July 9, 2020, All arriving passengers (with the exception of persons coming from a CARICOM nation) must have a negative result from a PCR test within 7 days of travel.
+1– Effective from July 9, 2020, All arriving passengers (with the exception of persons under the age of 5) must have a negative result from a PCR test within 7 days of travel.

 2– All persons entering Saint Lucia must complete a Pre-Arrival Registration Form before arrival to ensure your efficient and expedited processing on arrival.
 Please print and travel with a copy of your completed registration form.